Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Introduction

 \section{Introduction}

 The Ginzburg-Landau $\nabla\phi$ interface model determines stochastic dynamics for a discretized hypersurface separating two microscopic phases embedded in the $d+1$ dimensional space.
 The position of the hypersurface is described by height variables $\phi=\{\phi(x);x\in\Gamma\}$ measured from a fixed $d$-dimensional discrete hyperplane $\Gamma$.
-We will take $\Gamma=\Gamma_N:=(\integer/N\integer)^d$ when we consider the system on a discretized torus with periodic boundary condition, or $\Gamma=D_N\subset \integer^d$ when we consider the system on the domain with some boundary condition.
-Here, $D_N$ is a microscopic domain corresponding to a given macroscopic domain $D\subset\real^d$ which is bounded and has a smooth boundary.
+We will take $\Gamma=\Gamma_N:=(\integer/N\integer)^d$ when we consider the system on a discretized torus with periodic boundary condition, or $\Gamma=D_N\subset \integer^d$ when we consider the system on a domain with some boundary condition.
+Here, $D_N$ is a microscopic domain corresponding to a given macroscopic domain $D\subset\real^d$ which is bounded and has a smooth boundary; see Section~\ref{sec-model} for the definition of $D_N$.
 We then admit an energy (Hamiltonian) for the interface $\phi$ by